visit and fall in love with the village of

 Toilets

-The public toilets in the park at the bottom of Main Street are open Thurs to Sun, from 11am and 3.30pm.
-The toilets by the Bronte Parsonage Museum are currently closed.
+There are public toilets in the park at the bottom of Main Street as well as public toilets near the car park by the Bronte Parsonage Museum .

 We suggest visiting the pharmacy (closed on Sundays) near the train station or ask a local business for assistance.
 Haworth also has a surgery if required.